Twitter Users Angry At ‘The View’s’ Nomination For A People’s Choice Award

 — The View (@TheView) September 9, 2019

 The Inquisitr previously reported that the show’s newest season began with Meghan McCain sparking controversy among her co-hosts.
-The show’s Season 23 premiere got off to a rocky start with a discussion regarding the casualties of the second mass shooting in Texas in one month.
+The Season 23 premiere got off to a rocky start with a discussion regarding the casualties of the second mass shooting in Texas that took place in one month.
 This sparked a heated debate about gun control.
-While the women spoke of the passage of gun laws as a measure of safety, McCain pushed back stating that she insisted that “gun-grabber” candidates will never get her vote.
+While the women spoke of the passage of gun control laws as a measure of safety, McCain pushed back, insisting that “gun-grabber” candidates will never get her vote.

 Decider reported that McCain then stated the “AR-15 is by far the most popular gun in America,” and if candidates continue talking about “taking people’s guns from them, there’s going to be a lot of violence.”

 On Friday, September 6, McCain verbally sparred with former Baywatch star and activist Pamela Anderson over the actress’ friendship with and support of WikiLeaks founder Julian Assange.
 The Huffington Post reported that McCain blasted Assange as a “cyber-terrorist” during the actress’ appearance.
-In response, Anderson voiced her own opinion, asking the panel, “You know who put our national security at risk… the military.
+In response, Anderson voiced her own opinion, asking the following question.

+“You know who put our national security at risk… the military.
 How many people [has] the American government killed, innocently, and how many has WikiLeaks killed?”

 The View airs weekdays at 11 a.m.
 EST on ABC.